Dhruv2816/Adiyog-DL-CV/README.md

 ---

 ## Setup
-To run the notebook yourself, create and activate a Python virtual environment and install required libraries as specified in the Day 1 section.
+To run the notebook yourself, create and activate a Python virtual environment and

 ```bash
 python -m venv venv